wilfredeveloper/mypa/memory.md

-# Memory System Architecture Analysis for Personal Assistant Agent
+# Tool Entity Store Architecture Analysis for Personal Assistant Agent

 ## 1. Module Overview

-The memory system is implemented in `backend/app/agents/personal_assistant/memory.py` and serves as the core component for maintaining conversation context and entity state across user interactions.
+The tool entity store system is implemented in `backend/app/agents/personal_assistant/tool_entity_store.py` and serves as the core component for storing and managing entities extracted from tool executions, enabling context-aware interactions across user sessions.

 ### Core Classes and Data Structures